Roo7K1d/Jitsi-Meet-Raider/README.md

-    "haspassword": false, //Whether the meeting uses a password or not "password": "YourJitsiMeetPassword", //The password the meeting uses (if "haspassword" is true) "message": "YourCustomMessage", //The message you want the bots to send "writemessage": true, //Whether or not you want the bots to repeatedly send your custom message "raisehands": true, //Whether or not you want the bots to repeatedly raise their hands "userandomnames": true, //Whether or not you want the bots to have randomly generated usernames "customname": "YourCustomBotsName", //The name the bots will have if "userandomnames" is true "mintimebetweenmsg": 500, //The minimum time between sent messages in ms
+    "haspassword": false, //Whether the meeting uses a password or not "password": "YourJitsiMeetPassword", //The password the meeting uses (if "haspassword" is true) "message": "YourCustomMessage", //The message you want the bots to send "writemessage": true, //Whether or not you want every bot to repeatedly send your custom message "raisehands": true, //Whether or not you want every bot to repeatedly raise their hands "userandomnames": true, //Whether or not you want the bots to have randomly generated usernames "customname": "YourCustomBotsName", //The name the bots will have if "userandomnames" is true "mintimebetweenmsg": 500, //The minimum time between sent messages in ms